edwinst/nes64-controller-modification/README.md

 1. Solder the connections for the 3-way switch according to the wiring diagram (see below).

    Depending on which type of switch you got, there are two variants of wiring.
-The first, simpler one (left schematic diagram) needs a 2x ON-ON-ON switch and requires only direct electrical connection.
+The first, simpler one (left schematic diagram) needs a 2x ON-ON-ON switch and requires only direct electrical connections.
    For the second one (right schematic diagram) a 1x ON-ON-ON switch suffices and the wiring uses two additional diodes to complete the circuit.